Can My Child Still Be an Athlete with Asthma?

 Asthma is fairly common; about nine million children in the United States suffer from it.
 If your child has asthma, you may wonder if he or she can still participate in sports.

-At Night Watch Pediatric Care, Dr. Ravneet Dhaliwal provides high-quality, compassionate pediatric care in the Manassas area.
+At Night Watch Urgent Care, Dr. Ravneet Dhaliwal provides high-quality, compassionate pediatric care in the Manassas area.
 She works with many families to treat acute exacerbation of asthma, coughing, wheezing and helps manage their children’s asthma.
 Dr. Dhaliwal answers all your questions and finds treatment options that work.

 What is asthma?